dariochiaiese/TeXcel/README.md

 will read the second sheet in the file, using as header row 6 (Python starts from 0), as columns B, C and D and customizing the header ad "name", "surname" and "age".
 Also, the label in LaTeX of the table will be tab1.

+If you need a _long table_ (e.g. *a multipage table*) you can use the package "longtable" in LaTeX.
+To convert a table in the correct format, you can use, intead of texify, the command "lontable"

+      longtable -p -o

 ### Formatting columns

 Another issue of Excel is that even if a column of data is formatted to have a certain number of decimal places, or to display a currency, the _real_ data in Excel are still integers or floats (only if decimal places are different from 0).
 You can tell TeXcel to format a column to place a symbol before the numbers and to display a certain amount of decimal places.
 For instance, if column 2 of you database contains euro with 2 decimal places, you can use the option